4.28.4 Higher Education Assistance

 If the youth is eligible for a tuition waiver as established in KRS, KAR:

-1. The SSW or independent living specialist (ILS) will provide the youth with the DPP-333 Tuition Waiver for Foster and Adopted Children, which is presented to the post-secondary institution.
+1. The SSW or ILS will provide the youth with the DPP-333 Tuition Waiver for Foster and Adopted Children, which is presented to the post-secondary institution.
 The waiver should be submitted to the institution at least six (6) weeks prior to the start of classes.

 If the youth is committed (includes extended or reinstated): The SSW:

-1. Will submit a memo to central office to seek approval for any youth under the age of eighteen (18) to live in a college dorm setting;
+1. Submits a memo to central office to seek approval for any youth between the age of seventeen and a half (17.5) and eighteen (18) to live in a college dorm setting;

-2. Will notify the regional ILS at least six (6) weeks prior to the start of classes, when a youth has been approved to live in a dorm setting.
+3. Notifies the regional ILS when a youth's plan is to attend a school and live in campus housing. at least six (6) weeks prior to the start of classes, when a youth has been approved to live in a dorm setting.

 The ILS:

-1. Supports the youth in selecting a post-secondary institution or vocational program and assists with applying for all appropriate forms of financial assistance;
+1. Supports the youth in selecting a post-secondary institution or vocational program and assist with the college and financial aid application porcess.

 2. Meets with youth seeking to live in a dorm setting to confirm that all applicable tasks are complete and that youth understands the Cabinet's expectation for committed youth living on campus;